Updated October 2021

 Unless absolutely necessary for patient well-being, individuals should leave the room while a radiographic exposure is made.
 This may be facilitated through the use of sedation and/or manual positioning devices such as troughs, sandbags, and tape.
 If veterinary medical personnel must be in the room with the patient, dosimetry badges should be worn at all times to monitor radiation exposure.
 Badge measurements should be evaluated regularly.
 If individual doses are reported to be high, measures should be taken to reduce further exposure to that individual (e.g. minimizing exposure time, maximizing distance, wearing appropriate shielding).
 PPE including a lead (or equivalent) apron, thyroid collar, fully enclosing gloves (worn on the hands, not draped over them), and lead glasses should be worn at all times while remaining in the room with a patient for a procedure involving ionizing radiation.
 If they must remain in the room with the patient, individuals should also step as far away from the primary beam and patient while an exposure is made to reduce scatter radiation exposure.
 A human body part within a primary x-ray beam is a failure in safety protocol.

-ACVR Diplomates, including teleradiologists, often encounter insufficiencies in personnel performance, poor equipment performance, and lapses in proper radiation safety practices.
+ACVR Diplomates, including teleradiologists, often encounter insufficiencies in personnel performance, poor equipment performance; and lapses in proper safe (staff) practices.
 The ACVR Diplomate should comment on visibly unsafe practices occurring in the radiographs they are interpreting.
-These practices include but are not limited to human body parts in the primary beam, incorrect use of PPE, or inappropriate collimation.
-Appropriate written communication to the requesting party (private clinician or corporate or academic agency) should immediately address the safety infraction with the primary goal of alerting the submitting party to prompt appropriate corrective measures.
+These practices include, but are not limited to, human body parts in the primary beam incorrectly using PPE, or inappropriate collimation.
+Appropriate written communication to the requesting party (private clinician; or corporate or academic agency) should immediately address the safety infraction with the primary goal of alerting the submitting party to prompt appropriate corrective measures.
 Avoidance of infractions should be considered as important as the imaging component of the radiology submission and delivery of patient-centric care.

 As an industry, we are, and must be dedicated to safety and safety event reporting.
 Progress in our field and in animal patient care depends on practice, habit, and operations improvement.